azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Train menu bar selected/](media/image128.png 'Train menu bar')

-25. Click Test and experiment by writing some utterances and pressing enter to see the interpretation.
+25. Choose Test and experiment by writing some utterances and pressing enter to see the interpretation.

     ![An interactive test showing that searching for where can i buy a hamburger will invoke the entity RoomService::FoodItem. ](media/image129.png 'Test of utterances')